stevengonsalvez/patchmycode/memory-bank/activeContext.md

 ## Recent Changes

 The project has been substantially enhanced with:
+- Complete rebranding from "Probot Aider Bot" to "patchmycode"
+- Refactored codebase for consistent naming and branding
+- Updated documentation to reflect the new project identity
 - Memory bank structure for documentation
-- Enhanced Aider client with installation management
+- Enhanced AI client with installation management
 - Improved GitHub client with rate limiting and authentication
 - Expanded configuration options via environment variables
 - Detailed error handling and reporting